 You can learn more about face coverings from the CDC, including how to make them from common household supplies.

-Here’s more on the changes coming to transit on May 20th.
+Here’s more on the changes that rolled out on May 20th.

 In order to help with social distancing, some bus seats have signs on them that ask riders not to sit there.
 These signs are arranged to give riders a safe amount of space from each other and the operator.